Cruise review: Norwegian Prima's luxury ship

 When asked about hybrid possibilities, he hints that the technology at the time of design of the Norwegian Prima (approx. 2017 and 2018) was most definitely not a viable choice.
 But the company is certainly investigating the possibilities for future ships (not the second Prima Class ship, The Viva, to be launched next year, however).

-The pricing includes taxes and gratuities and the NCL “Free at Sea” bonus offers, which include a choice of things like complimentary wifi, drinks packages and speciality dining package or credits for shore excursions.
+All NCL cruises offer “Free at Sea” bonus offers, which include a choice of things like complimentary wifi, drinks packages and speciality dining package or credits for shore excursions.

 NOTE: On inaugural cruises, availability to all dining and activities can be limited due to the short length of the cruise.
 We share our experiences on the things we experienced and overviews (opinions) of what we see.